Loving That Tropical Island Life

 - Keep working hard to pay bills

-- Shell out much of it to insurance companies and taxes
+- Shell out money to insurance companies and taxes

 - Pay ever-increasing cost of living